ferraridamiano/units_converter/README.md

 Hexadecimal: 64
 ```

-Example 4: custom conversion, given a list of coefficient converts units
+**Example 4**: custom conversion, given a list of coefficient converts units

 ```dart
 //Define the relation between a units and the others.
 One of the units MUST have a value of 1